Welcome to Day 4 of the Research Impact Challenge!

 Here's how to do it:

 1. First, use this worksheet to take an inventory of the social media platforms you use, especially noting those that have a connection of some kind to your scholarly identity.
-You may want to print the worksheet to fill it out by hand, or go to File -> Make a copy, to create a copy that you can edit and add to your own Google Drive.
+Go to File -> Make a copy, or File -> Download, to create a copy that you can edit.

 2. After filling out the table, take 10 minutes or so to reflect on the questions at the bottom of the audit, and sketch out your priorities for this year.